starchturrets/windows-shenanigans/guide.md

 # Configuring Windows 11 Pro/Enterprise

 (Read the whole guide before going through with it please!)
+Disclaimer: I am not a security researcher, I simply read documentation, played around a bit with VMs, and talked to people in various privsec matrix channels.
+This is by no means comprehensive and/or a guarantee of privacy and security on Windows, as it is very much still a Work in Progress.

 # Things to note before installing: